 This is particularly true when we’re talking about something as beautiful as the Christian gospel and the Kingdom of God, and some One as beautiful as God and Jesus himself.
 Over years and decades, many dynamics hide God’s beauty and the actual power of the Christian story and message from us and others.
 I want to identify five of these in the following reflection.

-To address this unintended and unwanted obscuring of God’s greatness and its impact on us, we’re launching “Essential Christianity” on September 23, a 9-week, online course meant to bring us back in touch with the expansive beauty of the Christian Story, recover a compelling vision of what God has done through Christ for the world, and locate our part in what God has done and is doing.
+To address this unintended and unwanted obscuring of God’s greatness and its impact on us, we developed “Essential Christianity” an online course meant to bring us back in touch with the expansive beauty of the Christian Story, recover a compelling vision of what God has done through Christ for the world, and locate our part in what God has done and is doing.
 If you find yourself weary, confused, disappointed in God, disillusioned with the church, or just curious about what Christianity is actually, I hope you’ll join us.